mchannon/hashsite/README.md

 *Word mode

-Unlike What3Words’ patented scheme for deriving three disjointed words from a location, the hashsite approach isn’t to take spatial coordinates and squish them into a huge single number which we bust apart again.
+Unlike What3Words’ patented scheme for deriving three disjointed words from a location, the hashsite approach isn’t to take spatial coordinates and squish them into a huge single integer number which we bust apart again.
 We simply take the 2-character alphadecimal “bytes” (1332 unique values, 1296 for each possible pair and another 36 for single characters) and run them through an open-source alphabetic dictionary, in alphabetical order, to construct a sentence.

-It's much easier to remember "John's green raincoat is dirty" than "precautions.green.raincoat"
+It's much easier to remember "John's green raincoat is dirty" than "precautions.green.raincoat", but it's also much easier to come up with it.

 Word mode uses separate dictionaries for different parts of speech.

 1: Nouns

 2: Adjectives

 3: Possessives

 4: Verbs

 5: Predicate Objects or Predicate Adjectives (Nouns or Adjectives)

 So a detailed hashsite like #M2DE3200ZZ^ would follow the dictionary as #1122334455, but the sentence would follow: